bhavik25-cpu/HTML---interview-/README.md

 Definition Lists (<dl>):
 A definition list is a list of terms and their corresponding descriptions.
-Each term is represented by a <dt> (definition term) element, and each description is represented by a <dd> (definition description) element.
+Each term is represented by a dt tag  (definition term) element, and each description is represented by a dd tag (definition description) element.
 You create a definition list using the <dl> element.
 Example: